renpy/renpy/sphinx/source/input.rst

 .. include:: inc/input

-Code that uses renpy.input will often want to process the result further, using standard python string manipulation functions.
-For example, the following code will ask the player for his or her name and remove leading or trailing whitespace.
+Games that use renpy.input will often want to process the result further, using standard python string manipulation functions.
+For example, the following will ask the player for his or her name and remove leading or trailing whitespace.
 If the name is empty, it will be replaced by a default name.
 Finally, it is displayed to the user. ::